Favorite Sourdough Lemon Poppyseed Bread

 How to Make Quick Vanilla Icing

-Just like this recipe for sourdough discard coffee cake and cinnamon swirl banana bread, this lemon poppyseed bread gets topped with a generous drizzle of vanilla icing (except we’ll substitute lemon juice for milk).
+Just like this recipe for sourdough discard coffee cake and cinnamon swirl banana bread, this lemon poppyseed sourdough loaf gets topped with a generous drizzle of vanilla icing (except we’ll substitute lemon juice for milk).
 It’s quick, easy to make, and makes the bread over the top delicious.

 This bread stores well at room temperature for up to 2 days or in the fridge for up to a week.
 Make sure to cover tightly with plastic wrap or store in an airtight container for best results.